k-yak/meteor/README.md

     update-rc.d mongod defaults /etc/init.d/mongod start
     su pi

-Install Meteor:

-Create a project:

-    meteor create try-meteor

-Run it:

-    cd try-meteor
-    meteor

-Deploy it to the world, for free:

-    meteor deploy try-meteor.meteor.com

 ## Slow Start (for developers)

 If you want to run on the bleeding edge, or help develop Meteor, you can run Meteor directly from a git checkout.

-    git clone git://github.com/meteor/meteor.git
+    git clone git://github.com/k-yak/meteor.git
     cd meteor

-If you're the sort of person who likes to build everything from scratch, you can build all the Meteor dependencies (node.js, npm, mongodb, etc) with the provided script.
-This requires git, a C and C++ compiler, autotools, and scons.
-If you do not run this script, Meteor will automatically download pre-compiled binaries when you first run it.

-    # OPTIONAL
     ./scripts/generate-dev-bundle.sh

-Now you can run meteor directly from the checkout (if you did not build the dependency bundle above, this will take a few moments to download a pre-build version).
+Now you can run meteor directly from the checkout

     ./meteor --help